hug0jw4rd/hug0jw4rd.github.io/README.md

 ### [IMPERIAL CGCU FEB 2026 MAKEATHON](./next-project)

 **Quick Overview:**
-Our team came second in our category by completely redesigning navigation for extreme mountaineering conditions.
+Our team took second in our category by redesigning navigation for extreme mountaineering.
+We designed and implemented continuous, haptic and visual feedback in mountainwear to safely bring our users back down the mountain.

 ---